mwbowers/mwbowers.github.io/reference/datagate-client/adg-dataset-class-formatids-property.md

 ---
 title: AdgDataSet.FormatIDs Property

-Id: dcsAdgDataSetClassFormatIDsProperty
-TocParent: dcsAdgDataSetProperties
-TocOrder: 3

-keywords: AdgDataSet.FormatIDs property
-keywords: FormatIDs property
-keywords: record formats, binary identifiers associated with an AdgDataSet
-keywords: binary format identifiers associated with an AdgDataSet
-keywords: how to, determine format identifiers for record formats in an AdgDataSet
-keywords: format identifiers, for record formats in an AdgDataSet

 ---

 The set of binary format identifiers associated with the set of formats contained by **AdgDataSet** .